 If this is transparency, we can only wonder what opacity looks like.

 Our most important goal has always been to secure the future of the Berkshire Museum.

 So it has begun.
 The first 13 of the 40 works marked for deaccession by the Berkshire Museum have been sold.
 George Lucas has bought Norman Rockwell’s Shuffleton’s Barbershop (1950) for his new museum and a baker’s dozen more were sent to the block...

 One of the country’s professional museum organizations announced on Friday that its board of trustees had voted to impose sanctions on the Berkshire Museum, which recently sold artworks to support an expansion initiative.

 The Association of Art Museum Directors (AAMD) announced today that its Board of Trustees has voted to impose sanctions on the Berkshire Museum and the La Salle University Art Museum.
-This follows the decision made by each institution to use the proceeds from recent art sales to support operating budgets or expansion initiatives, a decision that violates one of the core principles of art museums.
-These actions are in opposition to AAMD’s policy that such funds must be used only to support acquisitions of art.

 The first two publicly auctioned Berkshire Museum artworks since the announcement of the institution's "New Vision" project last July have been sold for a combined $1.16 million.

 Press Release – Save the ArtMay 10, 2018 Save the Art – Save the Museum invites fellow supporters to join the permitted protest at Sotheby’s on Monday, May 14 from 5:45 to 7 p.m. at 1334 York Avenue in New York City.